AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 ### Issue when sending a MT (regular SMS sent to an end-user){#issue-MT}

 * Check that the connection is stable: a SMPP connection should stay up for at least 1 hour continuously.
-See the section Issue with unstable connections above.
+See the section [Issue with unstable connections](../../administration/using/sms-protocol.md#issues-unstable-connection).

 * If restarting the MTA makes sending MT working again for a small period of time, you probably have throttling due to an unstable connection.
 See the section Issue with unstable connections above.